 My task was to sit by her bedside and do my best to try to get her to express her wishes in a clear way so that the nursing staff and doctor could document for the hospital ethics committee that the patient wanted the tubes taken out.
 I was never able to do that, despite the fact that all of us could clearly see the truth of her situation.
 She died a very agonized death several weeks later.

 My second experience was with an elderly hospice patient with a very long list of life-threatening bodily failures, whose loving daughters had been talked into inserting a feeding tube her mother did not want by a misguided hospital doctor who assured them in would be in their mother’s best interests.
 The patient had lost the ability to speak and more recently, the ability to eat without choking.
 She put up with tube-feeding for several weeks, then made it very clear to her daughters that she wanted it out (it was causing all kinds of distressing problems).
 I was with her on several occasions when she was receiving a tube-feeding and can attest that it was NOT a pleasant experience for her; it was very stressful for the daughter who was in charge of administering it and that stress transferred over to the patient.
 The experience was the antithesis of comforting for both.
-The tube was removed and she died very peacefully about a week later.
+The tube was removed, the patient entered into a state of blissful repose and died very peacefully about a week later.